 - Visually inspect each other's robots before calibration.
 Inspection is limited to a maximum of 1 minute unless a specific part violation challenge (refer to parts challenges under Challenges section) is made.
-Teams are encouraged to utilize the Bill of Materials spreadsheet provided on the Team Home Base for each of their robots to ensure they won't have a robot's construction challenged.
-The Bill of Materials is also useful as documentation. - Teams must notify table judges before the end of "Hands-Off" if they believe the table is not set up properly.
+Teams are encouraged to utilize the parts lists provided on the Team Home Base for each of their robots to ensure they won't have a robot's construction challenged.
+The parts list is also useful as documentation. - Teams must notify table judges before the end of "Hands-Off" if they believe the table is not set up properly.
 When both teams are ready, each team positions/activates its robots and then Hands-Off!